-Chances are, you’ve seen a growing amount of signs for halal meat and meat deli in and around the US.
+Chances are, you’ve seen many signs for halal meat and meat deli in and around the US.

 These days, hundreds of restaurants are supplying Halal food, allowing Muslims to dine out in the same restaurants we do.

-However, unless you are Muslim, you may not fully understand halal meat, why it is so important, and what must be done for it to be considered ‘halal.’
+However, unless you are Muslim, you may not fully understand halal meat, why it is so important, and what must be done to be considered ‘halal.’

-In this article, we will cover everything you should know about halal food, as well as the halal meat markets.
+This article will cover everything you should know about halal food and the halal meat markets.

 For non-Muslims, halal may be seen as simply a different way to slaughter and prepare meat.

-However, it runs much deeper than this, and halal meat is incredibly important within Islam.
+However, it runs deeper than this, and halal meat is incredibly important in Islam.
 What makes the meat halal is an intensive process.

 ‘Halal’ is a word used to refer to behavior or an action that is considered permissible in Islam, whereas ‘haram’ means the opposite.
 It could refer to the meat or the methods used to prepare it.